karelplanken/kde/prompt_customization/oh_my_posh_install_ubuntu.md

 ## General Notes and Considerations

-This short guide is part of my dev setup for Windows with WSL2 and assumes you have already installed PowerShell, Windows Terminal, and WSL2 with Ubuntu.
-On my system, Ubuntu is accessed through either Windows Terminal or the integrated terminal in VS Code.
+This short guide is part of my dev setup for Windows with WSL 2 and assumes you have already installed PowerShell, Windows Terminal, and WSL 2 with Ubuntu.
+On my system, Ubuntu is accessed through either the Windows Terminal or the integrated terminal in VS Code.
 Therefore the installation of Oh My Posh in WSL Ubuntu doesn't require a specific Nerd font to be available within Ubuntu.

+For details on shell initialization and details on `.profile` and `.bashrc` in WSL 2, see <a href="../additional_info/wsl2_shell_initialization.md">WSL 2 Ubuntu Shell Initialization</a>.

 ## Verify/Install Unzip